swmeme/swmeme/README.md

 #

 ### I'm Brazilian from Fortaleza - CE and a self-taught programmer. <br> <br>
-My journey with programming began in the mid-2020, exactly in the middle of the pandemic 😷. <br>I wanted to make a snake game (yes that one, in the old Nokia phones), after several attempts I gave up 😓😩🥵.
-Then I remembered Master Yoda's  quote: "Do or do not, there is no try." <br> I wanted to do it.
+My journey with programming began in the mid-2020, exactly in the middle of the pandemic 😷. <br>I wanted to make a snake game (yes that one, in the old Nokia phones), after several attempts I gave up 😓😩🥵.<br> Then I remembered Master Yoda's  quote: "Do or do not, there is no try." <br> I wanted to do it.
 So I sat down in front of the computer again and since then I have fallen more and more in love with logic, syntax, daata structures, algorithms, and this whole universe that is programming.

 ### - 🔭 I’m currently working on: Mounting and selling hardware, mostly in tenders for local government (councils selling).
 But most of the time I'm in front of the PC studying.